 “These products were purely C4 sugar syrup.
 Composed of 95% syrups made from sugarcane and corn.
 These are artificial honey syrups and not adulterated honey.” — According to DOST-PNRI’s Dr. Angel T. Bautista VII

-Even more shocking was that these “honey products” are everywhere, from souvenir shops, supermarkets, groceries, and even online shops.
+Even more shocking was that these “fake honey products” are everywhere, from souvenir shops, supermarkets, groceries, and even online shops.

 Pure honey is a natural sweetener that comes from bees.
-Indeed, it is rich in nutrients, minerals, antioxidants, and enzymes.
+Indeed, it has a lot of health benefits.
+It is rich in nutrients, minerals, antioxidants, and enzymes.
 Manufacturers claiming to sell Pure Honey should not add food additives to their products.
-The Philippine National Standard for Honey requires them to declare any added substance in the label.
+The Philippine National Standard for Honey requires them to declare any added substance on the label.

 Ways to Test Pure Honey

-At Honeys.PH, you can enjoy the amazing health benefits of 100% bee-produced honey products.
-Guaranteed that our products’ quality is with all the goodness of pure, raw, and unadulterated honey from the mountains of Davao City.
+One of the pure honey brands in the Philippines is Honeys.PH’s Mt.
+Apo Honey.
+Enjoy the amazing health benefits of our 100% bee-produced honey products.
+Guaranteed that our products’ quality is with all the goodness of pure, raw, and unadulterated honey from the mountains of Davao City, Philippines.
 Walang halo at hindi niluto!